emhxm/BIS15W2022_ehuie/lab3/lab3_hw.md

 ```

 4. Are there any NAs in the data?
 How did you determine this?
 Please show your code.

 Yes, there are missing variables.
+I used the #anyNA() function to determine if there were any NAs.

 ```r
 anyNA(sleep)